Syphilis Toolkit for Healthcare Providers

 - Gay, bisexual or other men who have sex with men (MSM)

 Remember, anyone who is sexually active can get syphilis.
-Promote safer sex by encouraging your sexually active patients to use condoms consistently and correctly every time they have sex.
+Promote safer sex by:

 What healthcare providers can do